 Nasar Ahmed had a history of severe asthma, eczema and was allergic to milk, fish, nuts, wheat, apples, oranges and some meats.

-He was in detention at Bow School when he went into anaphylactic shock last November after eating a tandoori chicken dish, which turned out to contain milk.
+While in detention at Bow School in London, Nasar went into anaphylactic shock after eating a tandoori chicken dish in November 2016.
 He complained of breathing problems and then collapsed.
+The dish turned out to contain milk, to which he was allergic.

 Instead of using his epinephrine auto-injector, which was kept at school, staff called an ambulance.
 Nasar was taken to the Royal London Hospital where he was put on oxygen.
 A brain scan showed he was unresponsive and he died four days later, on Nov.
 14, 2016.